geobro1992/geobro1992.github.io/_research/safe-harbor.md

 Cayuela, H. et al. Eco-evolutionary drivers of the striking variability of amphibian adult survival. _in review_

 **Brooks, G. C.**, H. C. Chandler, C. A. Haas, and H. K. Kindsvater.
 2024.
 Ten principles from evolutionary ecology for the effective conservation of reptiles and amphibians.
-Journal of Herpetology _in review_
+Journal of Herpetology _in press_

 **Brooks, G. C.**, Uyeda J. C., H. Conrad, N. Bone, C. Mull, and H. K. Kindsvater.
 2024.
 Fundamental constraints on the evolution of vertebrate life histories. bioRxiv. [link](https://doi.org/10.1101/2024.01.23.576873)